Segnosaurus: Paleoenvironment

-Fossils of Segnosaurus have been recovered from the Bayan Shireh Formation in Mongolia, which has been dated to about 102–86 million years ago during the Cenomanian to Turonian stages of the Late Cretaceous period, based on paleomagnetic analysis and calcite U–Pb measurements.
+Fossils of Segnosaurus have been recovered from the Bayan Shireh Formation in Mongolia, which has been dated to about 102–86 million years ago during the Cenomanian to Turonian stages of the Late Cretaceous period, based on paleomagnetic analysis and U–Pb measurements of calcite.
 The remains were found in poorly cemented, gray sands containing intraformational conglomerates, gravel, and gray claystone.
 The Bayan Shireh Formation overlies the Baruunbayan Formation and underlies the Javkhlant Formation.
 The sediments of these formations were deposited by meandering rivers and lakes on an alluvial plain (flat land consisting of sediments deposited by highland rivers) with a semi-arid climate.

 Therizinosaurs were the most abundant theropods in the Bayan Shireh Formation in terms of biodiversity; in addition to Segnosaurus, members of the group included Erlikosaurus, Enigmosaurus, and Duonychus.
 Other theropods included the tyrannosaur Khankhuuluu, the ornithomimosaur Garudimimus, and the dromaeosaur Achillobator.
 Other dinosaurs included the ankylosaur Talarurus, the hadrosaur Gobihadros, the sauropod Erketu, and the ceratopsian Graciliceratops.
 Dinosaur eggs, some of which were identified as Dendroolithidae, as well as footprints of dinosaurs and crocodyliforms, have also been found.
 The formation is distinctive for its variety and abundance of turtles, and invertebrates include ostracods and freshwater molluscs.
 The Bayan Shireh Formation is possibly coeval with the Iren Dabasu Formation of the Inner Mongolia region of China, from where therizinosaur fossils similar to those of Segnosaurus and Erlikosaurus have also been found.